At 5,895m, The peak of Kilimanjaro is the highest point on the Africa continent and is the highest free-standing volcano in the world.

 The Machame trail sees relatively little human traffic, managing to retain a sense of untouched wilderness that can be lost on the more popular trails.

-We will be collected from the airport at midday and transported to our hotel, in Moshi.
-We will meet our local guides for a trip briefing and kit check before retiring for the night in order to rest for the week ahead.
+• You will be introduced to your local guides for a trip briefing and kit check before retiring for the night in order to rest for the week ahead.

 Elevation: 1,650m to 2,830m